lxa520/GD-77/README.md

 "GD-77_flash_readout" contains patched firmware and tools to get a flush flash readout.

 "cpu-id readout" contains tools to calculate the data necessary to patch "full_flash.dat" so that the bootloader and the main application survive their CPU-UID checks.

-"Experimental" contains stuff like one time use software and/or preliminary tools to perform some very hacky tasks.